Sphereon-Opensource/portal-fmdm/content/pages/privacy/en.md

 The controller pursuant to the EU General Data Protection Regulation ("GDPR") for the processing of your personal data is:

-deltaDAO AG
-Katharinenstraße 30a
-20457 Hamburg
-Germany
+Sphereon IDTech B.V.
+Spadinalaan 132,
+1031KB Amsterdam
+The Netherlands
-E-mail: contact@delta-dao.com
+E-mail: support@sphereon.com

-If you have any questions about the protection of your personal data at deltaDAO, please contact our Data Protection Officer:
+If you have any questions about the protection of your personal data at Sphereon, please contact our Data Protection Officer:

 Data Protection Officer
-deltaDAO AG
-Katharinenstraße 30a
-20457 Hamburg
-Germany
+Sphereon IDTech B.V.
+Niels Klomp
+Spadinalaan 132,
+1031KB Amsterdam
+The Netherlands
-E-mail: <privacy@delta-dao.com>
+E-mail: <privacy@sphereon.com>

 ## 2. What's personal data?

-Personal data is any information that can be (directly or indirectly) related to you. deltaDAO processes a minimal amount of personal data, as we believe your personal data belongs to you.
+Personal data is any information that can be (directly or indirectly) related to you.
+Sphereon processes a minimal amount of personal data, as we believe your personal data belongs to you.
 We process the following personal data.

 - **IP address:** Your IP address is processed when visiting our portal demonstrator.
-- **E-mail:** If you contact deltaDAO via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).
+- **E-mail:** If you contact Sphereon via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).

 For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter "Processing operations according to Article 13 GDPR".

 ## 3. Recipients and cross-border data transfer

 **Visiting our portal demonstrator**
+When visiting our portal demonstrator, your IP address is processed by Strato, a service provider that hosts our portal demonstrator.
+Our portal demonstrator is served by Strato using a Content Delivery Network, a geographically distributed network, with servers within and outside of the European Economic Area (EEA).
+This means, if you are located within the EEA, your IP address will most likely be processed on a Strato server within the EEA.
+We signed Standard Contractual Clauses (SCC) with Strato to ensure a data protection compliant processing of your personal data.
+You have the right to receive a copy of these SCC.
+To exercise your right, please contact us at <privacy@sphereon.com>.

+- Here you can find Netlify&#39;s [**privacy policy** &#8599;](https://www.strato.nl/privacybeleid/).

 When visiting our portal demonstrator, your IP address is processed by Netlify, a service provider that hosts our portal demonstrator.
 Our portal demonstrator is served by Netlify using a Content Delivery Network, a geographically distributed network, with servers within and outside of the European Economic Area (EEA).
 This means, if you are located within the EEA, your IP address will most likely be processed on a Netlify server within the EEA.
 We signed Standard Contractual Clauses (SCC) with Netlify to ensure a data protection compliant processing of your personal data.
 You have the right to receive a copy of these SCC.
-To exercise your right, please contact us at <privacy@delta-dao.com>.
+To exercise your right, please contact us at <privacy@sphereon.com>.

 - Here you can find Netlify&#39;s current [**SCC** &#8599;](https://www.netlify.com/v3/static/pdf/netlify-dpa.pdf).
 - Here you can find Netlify&#39;s [**privacy policy** &#8599;](https://www.netlify.com/gdpr-ccpa).

 **Contact via e-mail**
 When you contact us via e-mail, our (mail) service provider Microsoft supports us in processing your personal data so we can communicate with you.
 We have restricted storage on the EEA and signed SCC with our provider.
 You have the right to receive a copy of these SCC.
-To exercise your right, please contact us at <privacy@delta-dao.com>.
+To exercise your right, please contact us at <privacy@sphereon.com>.

 ## 4. Processing operations according to Article 13 GDPR

 We process your personal data for the following purposes.

 **4.1 Providing our portal demonstrator and its functionalities and creating logfiles**
 We collect and use your IP address for providing our portal demonstrator and its functionalities.
-Our portal demonstrator is hosted externally by our service provider Netlify (see also chapter 3), which stores your IP address in a server logfile. deltaDAO does not store your data and will not receive your personal data from Netlify.
+Our portal demonstrator is hosted externally by our service provider Netlify (see also chapter 3), which stores your IP address in a server logfile.
+Sphereon does not store your data and will not receive your personal data from Netlify.

 **Purposes:**
 Collecting and using your IP address is necessary for providing our portal demonstrator and its functionalities because it is a technical requirement for ensuring communication between your device and our portal demonstrator.